yanshay/ergogen-stuff/docs/ergogen_kicad_plugin.md

 Note that if selection is changed, this has to be executed again before generating routes to avoid routing mistakes.
 - **Informative section below the button** - contains a summary of the selected items.
 Note that these are NOT the elements that will be routed, only the initial selection driving it.
 Also note that "unsupported" items will be ignored, it doesn't cause any issue selecting unsupported elements.

+### Selection Tools
+The below tools are shortcuts to common KiCad selection patterns that are very helpful for the workflow when using ErgoGen KiCad plugin and the router footprint for routing the board.
+For more details for a productive workflow see below.
+- Lock all Tracks/Vias - set all tracks and vias as locked
+- Select Unlocked Tracks/Vias - selects all tracks and vias that aren't locked
+- Select Connected Footprints (to Tracks/Vias) - **ADDS** to the selection the footprints that are directly connected to the selected tracks/vias

 ### Route Specifications
 - **Collect tracks connected to selected footprints** - if this selection is checked then the plugin will follow tracks coming out of ALL selected footprint's pads.